Excelsior-Technologies-Community/PHP_Laravel12_Google_Map_Using_Lat_Long/README.md

 </html>

-Explanation of Blade File:
+Explanation:

-<div id="map"></div> → Container for the map.
+<div id="map"></div> is the map container.

-CSS ensures the map has height and width.
+CSS sets height & width.

-initMap() is called automatically when the script loads.

-$location['lat'] and $location['lng'] pass PHP values to JS.

-new google.maps.Marker({...}) adds a marker.

-Replace YOUR_API_KEY with your actual Google Maps API Key.
+initMap() initializes the map using coordinates from Laravel.

+Marker displays the location on the map.

-▶️ Step 8 — Run the Laravel Application
+STEP 6: Run the Application

+Command:

 php artisan serve